poornalayam/poornalayam-web-hugo/content/classes-recorded/upanishads/chandogya-upanishad.md

 rssfilename: ChandogyaUpanishad.xml
 ---

-This is a vast Upanishad consisting of 8 chapters.
-Various forms of Meditation and Values are discussed in the first five chapters.
-The last three chapters form the philosophical portion of this Upanishad and explain the nature of the Lord and Beings from various angles.
+This is a large Upanishad consisting of 8 chapters.
+Various forms of Dhyana (Upasana or Meditation) and Values are discussed in the first five chapters.
+The last three chapters form the philosophical portion of this Upanishad and explain the nature of Iswara (God) and Jivas (Beings) from various angles.

-Six students put up questions to the teacher and the teacher answers them all.
-These questions and answers form this Upanishad.

 Listen via {{< ytpl "PLFhE-jwdLAYFXyXH00I0mtv-6yEh_LmYy" >}} {{< itunes "chandogya-upanishad/id879265154" >}}